OhtuHunt/HuntForGlory/README.md

 | DATABASE_URL  | Address of database, e.g. `mongodb://USERNAME:PASSWORD@dsNUMBER.mlab.com:PORT/DATABASE` |
 | PORT | Port used by the backend server |
 | NODE_ENV | Node environment, value can be `production`, `development` or `test`. |

+### Authentication

+Application uses [TMC-authentication](https://tmc.mooc.fi) to identify users.
+Therefore, you need to register to tmc in order to use the application.
+Authorization is done with OAuth2.

 ### [Deploying to heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)